rcaileff/career_ladders/software_engineering/core_engineer.md

 ## Subject Matter Expert
 * Same as Sr. SE I

+## Code Writing
+* Leverages best practices and writes code that serves as an example for SE I/II developers.
+* Advocates for establishing and following coding best practices team wide.

+## SDLC / Process
+* Contributes to improving and evolving the Enova development process.

 ## Engineer Exchange
 * Participation in 1 engineer exchange for at least 6 weeks with another Dedicated or Ranger team*